Case Closed: Sales

-By October 2021, the Case Closed manga had over 250 million copies in circulation worldwide, making it the fourth best-selling manga series, having been sold in 25 countries.
+By October 2021, the Case Closed manga had over 250 million copies in circulation worldwide, making it one of the best-selling manga series, having been sold in 25 countries.
 By January 2023, the manga had over 270 million copies in circulation worldwide.
 In Japan, individual volumes frequently appear on the lists of best-selling manga.
-Case Closed was the 19th best selling manga in 2011, with 2,120,091 copies sold.
-Nikkei Entertainment magazine published a list of top 50 manga creators by sales since January 2010, in its September 2011 issue; Gosho Aoyama, the author of Case Closed was ranked 16th, with 3,320,000 copies sold.
-It was the 17th best selling manga in 2012, with 2,430,572 copies sold.
-In 2013 Case Closed became the 24th best selling manga, with 1,966,206 copies sold.
+Case Closed was the nineteenth best selling manga in 2011, with 2,120,091 copies sold.
+Nikkei Entertainment magazine published a list of top 50 manga creators by sales since January 2010, in its September 2011 issue; Gosho Aoyama, the author of Case Closed was ranked sixteenth, with 3,320,000 copies sold.
+It was the seventeenth best selling manga in 2012, with 2,430,572 copies sold.
+In 2013, Case Closed became the 24th best selling manga, with 1,966,206 copies sold.
+In 2024, alongside Space Brothers, Case Closed won the grand prize of Rakuten Kobo's second E-book Award in the "Long Seller Comic" category.